khulnasoft/risk-explorer/README.md

 ## Licensing

-Copyright 2022 KHULNASOFT SE or an KHULNASOFT affiliate company and Risk Explorer for Software Supply Chains contributors.
+Copyright 2022 KhulnaSoft SE or an KhulnaSoft affiliate company and Risk Explorer for Software Supply Chains contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/KHULNASOFT/riex/).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/KhulnaSoft/riex/).